deckgo/deckdeckgo/webcomponents/charts/src/components/charts/deckdeckgo-bar-chart/readme.md

 ### CSV

-The csv file should contains at least two columns.
+The csv file should contain at least two columns.
 The first column should contains the labels.
 The other columns should contains values.

 Use multiple columns in case you would like to compare multiple graphs.